-In the FDM setting, numerous schemes with various accuracy, dispersion orders and stencil sizes can be found in the literature \cite{BTT11,CCFW13, DL19, FLQ11, F12, F08, NSD07, SHC08, ST98, SFL16, TGGT13, WX18, ZWG19}.
+There is a vast array of methods developed over the years to deal with the demanding resolution condition on the mesh size $h$ discussed above.
+In the Galerkin setting, one can relax the inter-element continuity condition \cite{FW09}, impose a penalty on the normal jump of the derivatives of elements in trial and test spaces \cite{BWZ16, WW14}, or enrich the local approximation space with solutions of the homogeneous Helmholtz equation \cite{HMP16}.
+In the FDM setting, numerous schemes with various accuracy, dispersion orders and stencil sizes can be found in the literature \cite{BTT11,cgx18,CGX20,CCFW13, DL19, FLQ11, F12, F08, NSD07, SHC08, ST98, SFL16, TGGT13, WX18, ZWG19}.
 Furthermore, a pollution-free finite difference scheme for 1D Helmholtz equation with a constant wave number in homogeneous media is available \cite{WW14, WWH17, WL11}.
 A wave splitting method for 1D Helmholtz equation was analyzed in \cite{PR11}.
-Many preconditioners and domain decomposition methods have also been proposed for numerical solutions of Helmholtz equations.
-See the survey article \cite{GZ19} and references therein.
+Many preconditioners and domain decomposition methods have also been proposed for numerical solutions of Helmholtz equations \cite{GZ19}.

 Most of the studies and papers cited above mainly deal with constant or smoothly varying wave numbers in homogeneous media.
-There are significantly fewer studies for the heterogeneous Helmholtz equation (e.g., \cite{C16, FG17}).
-In the context of FDM, the authors in \cite{BTT11} provided a fourth-order compact finite difference scheme under the assumptions that the coefficient $a(x)$ and the wave number $\kappa$ are smooth functions.
+There are significantly fewer studies on the numerical and mathematical analysis of the heterogeneous Helmholtz equation (e.g., \cite{C16,cgx18,EOV06, FG17,GPS19,GS20} and references therein).
+In the context of FDM, the authors in \cite{BTT11} provided a fourth-order compact finite difference scheme under the assumptions that the coefficient $a$ and the wave number $\kappa$ are smooth functions.
 The heterogeneous Helmholtz equation is indeed even harder to solve numerically, because we need to capture extra fine scale features on top of the oscillations introduced by the large wave number if the coefficient $a(x)$ in \eqref{heqn} is rough.
-Nevertheless, it is of particular interest to study such an equation, since it shows up in many applications like geophysics and ocean acoustics.
-More precisely, the heterogeneous Helmholtz equation models the way acoustic wave travels in a layered underground or underwater.